24 Coolest Places to Visit in Upstate New York

 If you want more than a day trip to this beautiful spot, camp here in a tent or in a cabin.
 Buttermilk Falls State Park has both historic and modern cabins to choose from.

-17. Watkins Glen State Park & Town ★
+16. Watkins Glen State Park ★

 If it’s your first time visiting the Finger Lakes, then the small upstate New York town of Watkins Glen is likely the best town to stay in, due to its perfect proximity to major attractions.
 Watkins Glen also has many fantastic restaurants, craft breweries, distilleries, and wineries.
 Should you try a glass of wine in this region, be sure to try a Riesling; the area is renowned for it!